andyrobinson/ard-nav/README.md

 ## Planned development

 1. Use the Arduino command line compiler to save having to use the IDE
-2. Extend the compass library so that it does the tilt adjustment calculations.
-This is very hard to test, so probably just create a test application (See the sandbox)
+2. Create a wrapper around the GPS library to make it easy to use
 3. Create a Waypoint follower that follows a set of waypoints, optionally repeating them
 4. Create a Navigator that will navigate to a single position by asking the Helm to steer a course
 5. Create a Helm that will steer a course, either directly, or by executing a left/right tack